Skip to main content

 Installing live components and test applications

-1. In terraform/aws-accounts/cloud-platform-aws/vpc/eks/components enable the following components:
+1. In terraform/aws-accounts/cloud-platform-aws/vpc/eks/core/components enable the following components:

 • cluster_autoscaler